dschwan21/football-data-scrape/README.md

 # The frontend will be a react application where the player data is displayed
 # Pulling play by play data from nflstatR
 # Individual statistics pulled only from 2009 and beyond
-# link to the guide can be found at: https://www.nflfastr.com/articles/beginners_guide.html
+# Link to the guide can be found at: https://www.nflfastr.com/articles/beginners_guide.html
 # landing page for football statistics: https://rbsdm.com/stats/
 # nfl game data: https://nflgamedata.com/schedule.php?season=2008&week=21&team=
 # pff grades: https://www.pff.com/nfl